ACADEMIC INFORMATION

 - The graduate must have completed the requirements for the Associate of Applied Science degree, the Certificate of Completion, or the Certificate of Technology at Hill College, with a minimum 75 percent of credits earned at Hill College, and must have completed the degree within a four-year time span.

-- Graduates must be employed full-time in an area directly related to the area of program concentration as certified by the Vice President of Instruction.
+- Graduates must be employed full-time in an area related to the area of program concentration as certified by the Vice President of Student Learning and Success.

 - Employment must commence within 12 months of graduation.

-- The employer must certify in writing that the employee is lacking entry-level skills identified by Hill College as the employee’s program competencies and must specify the areas of deficiency within 90 days of the graduate’s initial employment.
+- The employer must certify in writing that the employee lacks entry-level skills identified by Hill College as the employee’s program competencies and must specify the deficiency areas within 90 days of the graduate’s initial employment.

 - The employer, division dean, job placement counselor, and appropriate faculty member will develop a written educational plan for retraining.